 Gender Pay Reporting

-Continuing to help all our staff reach their full potential
+Maintaining our Commitment to ensure that all staff reach their full potential

-Commenting on the results Chair of the Board of Trustees, Susan Kinnaird stated that: “As a Board we are pleased with the positive steps that have been made to narrow the gender pay gap – I am delighted that in my final report as the Board Chair that the Median Gender Pay Gap has narrowed significantly and that there is equal representation of males and females at both the Executive Team Level and Senior Management Team Level.
+Commenting on the results Chair of the Board of Trustees, Richard Hill, confirmed his commitment: “As a Board we are pleased with the positive steps that continue to be implemented to narrow the gender pay gap – I am delighted that in my first report as the Board Chair that this commitment is also reflected and evidenced at Board level with three new female trustee appointments.
 As an organisation we appoint people to roles based on merit regardless of gender.
-We fully endorse and support the commitment given by the Chief Executive and the actions proposed to address the gender pay gap.’’
+We fully endorse and support the commitment given by the Chief Executive and the ongoing actions to address the gender pay gap.’’

 Karen Biggs